DaveThePianoDude/mapbox-spritesheet-bounding-boxes/README.md

 ./sprite-bb.py <inputFile> <outputFile> <iteration>

+e.g., First you do a:

-e.g., ./sprite-bb.py tlm_master_legend_spritemap_2.png output.json 1
+ ./sprite-bb.py vtms-master-spritesheet.png output.json 1

+ THEN...

+ ./sprite-bb.py vtms-master-spritesheet.png output.json 2

+That first pass will write an intermediate file that begins with 'v-blue'.
+You can delete this when you're done. :)

-The program displays the result of the recursive search.
-To dismiss the display, click on the image and press any key.
+The program displays an image showing the result of the recursive search.
+To dismiss the display, CLICK ON THE IMAGE AND PRESS ANY KEY (LINUX OS).

-The program can be run twice, effectively running recursive search on the bounding boxes them selves, after the first pass iteration.
-This will generate a set of new bounding boxes in the cases where no single box was found for an icon.
+You run the program twice, effectively running recursive search on the bounding boxes themselves after the first pass iteration.
+The first pass generates a set of new bounding boxes in the cases where no single box was found for an icon.
 In these cases, you will have multiple, possibly over-lapping bounding boxes that can be consolidates by running the script in a second pass.

-Follow the steps in the comments to set up the first vs. second iteration logic.

-NOTE:
+KNOWN ISSUES:

-On some systems you may need to issue this command at the terminal command line: or, better yet, to your .bashrc file.
+1. On some systems you may need to issue this command at the terminal command line: or, better yet, to your .bashrc file.

   export QT_X11_NO_MITSHM=1

   This avoids strange hardware errors such as "BadDrawable (invalid Pixmap or Window parameter)."

-The iteration parameter has a value of 1 or 2 and specifies the first pass or the second pass.
+2. You may get a core dump if the boxes resulting from the first pass overlap too much across individual icons.
+This

+  code does not work well on icons spaced too closely together!